How to Homeschool While Busy Working

 Are you a busy homeschool mom juggling work and homeschooling, or other multiple roles?
 As a fellow full-time working and homeschooling mom, I understand the constant search for balance in our lives.
 That’s why I always start my day with prayer and organize my kids’ work before they even wake up.
 This way, they know exactly what to expect and can jump right into their studies while I tackle my own tasks.

 But it’s not just about managing our own schedules, is it?
 As homeschool moms, we also have the responsibility to give our kids the best education.
-That’s where my secret weapon comes in: taking breaks throughout the day to work with each child individually, laying the foundation for success in math, English, and other subjects.
+That’s where my secret weapon comes in: taking breaks throughout the day to work with each child individually.
+This is important in laying the foundation for success in math, English, and other subjects.
 It may feel like a juggling act, but it’s all worth it when we see our kids thriving and learning.

 So, how do I keep my kids on track and make the most of our homeschool day?